RobinPicard/outlines/docs_new/features/index.md

 # Features

-This needs to contain a list of all features available in Outlines.
+This section contains documentation on the main features of Outlines.